terra-money/docs/docs/terrad/governance.md

 Tax Rate and Reward Weight are important monetary policy levers handled by the [`Treasury`](../dev/spec-treasury.md) module to modulate miner incentives toward stable demand and steady growth.
 Usually, they are automatically calibrated once per epoch by the protocol.
 However, they can be changed at any moment if an update proposal gets passed with enough supporters.

-To submit Tax Rate or Reward Weight update proposal, you must provide a proposal file as its contents are less friendly to CLI input:
+To submit a Tax Rate or Reward Weight update proposal, you must provide a proposal file as its contents are less friendly to CLI input:

 For Tax Rate: